rinasingh1/Excel_Vrinda_Store_Analysis_Report/README.md

 ⦁	 excel's TEXT function is used - in month column to extract month only the formula =TEXT(H2,"mmm")

-2) ⦁	PIVOT TABLE - used and for analysis visualization ⦁	PIVOT CHARTS - for visualization
+2) PIVOT TABLE and PIVOT CHARTS have been used for analysis and visualization.

 Using these charts the followings questions are visualized: